 But picking up a fountain drink 2-3 times a week isn’t going to be difficult for a lot of people.

 Bring your own cup or ask for a water cup to share large beverages.

 You can only get one “free” beverage per day with the Sip & Save program, but that doesn’t mean you can’t share these large beverages.

-Ask for a water cup at Circle K, or bring your own to split these large drinks with someone else after you check out.
+Ask for a water cup at Circle K, or have your buddy bring their own (a Stanley Adventure Quencher Cup, perhaps?) to split these large drinks with someone else after you check out.

 Want more than one drink a day?
 Try Panera.

-Panera’s MyPanera+ program lets you get one coffee or tea every 2 hours.
-The price is $8.99/month, so it’s 50% more expensive than Circle K’s program, but if you’re in need of a steady stream of caffeine all day, this is your best bet.
+Panera’s Unlimited Sip Club program lets you get one coffee, soda, charged lemonade, or tea every 2 hours.
+The price is $11.99/month, so it’s 20% more expensive than Circle K’s program, but if you’re in need of a steady stream of caffeine all day, this is your best bet.